-DSUVIA requires, and, if approved, Zalviso, will require Risk Evaluation and Mitigation Strategies, or REMS, and are, and may be, subject to postmarketing study requirements.
+DSUVIA requires, and, if approved, Zalviso will require, a REMS program.

-DSUVIA was approved in the United States with a REMS.
-If Zalviso is approved in the United States, it will also require a REMS.
-The DSUVIA REMS includes restrictions on product distribution and use only in certified medically supervised settings.
-Before DSUVIA is distributed, an authorized representative from each medically supervised setting must sign an attestation that they have the ability to manage acute opioid overdose, and will train all relevant staff on administration of DSUVIA, including the importance of only dispensing the product in a medically supervised setting.
+DSUVIA was approved in the United States with a REMS program.
+If Zalviso is approved in the United States, it will also require a REMS program.
+The DSUVIA REMS program includes restrictions on product distribution and use only in certified medically supervised settings.
+Before DSUVIA is distributed, an authorized representative from each medically supervised setting must sign an attestation that they have the ability to manage acute opioid overdose and will train all relevant staff on administration of DSUVIA, including the importance of only dispensing the product in a medically supervised setting.
 The REMS program for DSUVIA may significantly increase our costs to commercialize this product.
-While we have received pre-clearance from the FDA regarding certain aspects of the proposed required REMS for Zalviso, we cannot predict the final REMS to be required as part of any FDA approval of Zalviso.
+While we have received pre-clearance from the FDA regarding certain aspects of the proposed required REMS program for Zalviso, we cannot predict the final REMS program to be required as part of any FDA approval of Zalviso.
 Depending on the extent of the REMS requirements, any U.S. launch may be delayed, the costs to commercialize Zalviso may increase substantially and the potential commercial market could be restricted.
-Furthermore, risks of sufentanil that are not adequately addressed through the proposed REMS program for Zalviso, may also prevent or delay its approval for commercialization.
+Furthermore, risks of sufentanil that are not adequately addressed through the proposed REMS program for Zalviso may also prevent or delay its approval for commercialization.